Lina Esco

 Lina Esco (born May 14, 1985) is an American actress, producer, director and activist.
 She gained recognition in 2007 for portraying Jimmy Smits' character's daughter in the CBS television drama Cane.
 Esco has also performed in films, including London (2005), Kingshighway (2010), LOL (2012), and Free the Nipple (2014).
-She is also known for portraying SWAT officer Christina "Chris" Alonso in S.W.A.T.
+She is also known for portraying SWAT officer Christina "Chris" Alonso in S.W.A.T. and most recently, Captain Jackie Velez in the Netflix hit, The Rip (2026).

 Career

 Esco was cast in her first television guest star role in 2006, as Angie Watson in the series CSI: NY.
 In March 2007 Esco joined the cast of the CBS drama Cane.
 In 2009, she guest starred in an episode of the Drop Dead Diva series with Paula Abdul.
 Esco played a lingerie model who had been fired for going public about her breast cancer survival story.

 In February 2011, Esco was slated to join the cast of Fox's pilot Exit Strategy.
 Described as a high octane procedural set in the world of CIA agents who are sent in to "fix" operations gone bad.
 The cast included Ethan Hawke, Megan Dodds and with Antoine Fuqua directing.
 Esco was to play Mia, an MIT graduate and computer expert from South Boston.
-In 2014, Esco was cast in Ryan Murphy's pilot for HBO alongside Michelle Monaghan, Wes Bentley, Scott Speedman, and Jennifer Jason Leigh.
+In 2014, Esco was cast in Ryan Murphy's pilot titled Open for HBO alongside Michelle Monaghan, Wes Bentley, Scott Speedman, and Jennifer Jason Leigh.

 Esco's film debut was in 2005 with London.
 She played a supporting character in the 2012 comedy LOL.

 Esco acted on S.W.A.T.
 From 2017-2022 She played Officer Christina "Chris" Alonso.
 Following the show's season five finale, Esco confirmed she was leaving the series to pursue other projects.

+In the summer of 2024, Lina signed on to star in the George R.R.
+Martin anthology The Summer Machine.
+In 2026, she played Captain Jackie Velez in director Joe Carnahan’s The Rip starring Matt Damon and Ben Affleck.
+The film broke records on Netflix by hitting 41.6 million views in the first three days.
+The Rip held the #1 spot worldwide on Netflix for two weeks in a row.